sirisha-k83/Prime_repo/README.md

 Static Analysis: SonarQube performs code quality and security checks on the pulled code.
 Build & Testing: The application’s dependencies are installed, and the application is packaged into a Docker image.
 Security Scanning: Trivy scans the Docker image for vulnerabilities and produces a report.
-Deployment: The final Docker image is pushed to AWS ECR, making it ready for deployment to AWS ECS or EKS.
-The application is deployed using ArgoCD.
-The pods are monitored using Grafana & Prometheus.
+Docker Hub: Push the image to Docker Hub and ACR

 Conclusion:
-This project provides a comprehensive CI/CD pipeline from source code management to deployment with integrated code quality checks and security scans.
-Using AWS ECR ensures that the Dockerized application is securely stored and readily available for deployment in a scalable AWS environment.
-The application is deployed using ArgoCD.
-The pods are monitored using Grafana & Prometheus.
+This project provides a comprehensive CI pipeline from source code management to deployment with integrated code quality checks and security scans.
+Using ACR ensures that the Dockerized application is securely stored and readily available for deployment .